molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_cookbook/descr/fingerprints/fame_fp.rst

 FAME Atom Environment Fingerprints
 ==================================

-The script *gen_fame_fp.py* generates the FAME environment descriptor for each atom of molecules read from the specified file.
+The script *gen_fame_fp.py* generates and outputs the FAME environment descriptor :cite:`doi:10.1021/acs.jcim.9b00376,doi:10.1021/acs.jcim.3c01588` for each atom of molecules read from a specified input file.

 **Synopsis**